PacificRebel/PacificRebel/README.md

 ## TV News journalist 🎬 and Full Stack / Front End Developer

-### I'm a full stack developer, a recent graduate of the Makers bootcamp in London and journalist at Channel 4 News.
+### I'm a full stack developer, graduate of the Makers bootcamp in London and journalist at Channel 4 News.
 I'm particularly excited about front end work, especially building beautiful, user-friendly apps and immersive scrollytelling pages.
 I'm currently building different types of apps with React and Gatsby, for example a couple of API call apps (my portfolio, and New York Times top story app and one which shows Finnish Covid-19 data)  and I'm really interested in the SEO and responsive web design opportunities Gatsby offers.